-Many of us will, at some time, have a serious physical illness.
+Many of us at some point in our lives will have a serious or life-changing physical illness.
 Both the illness, and the treatment for it, can affect the way we think and feel.

 This information is for anyone who has a physical illness that is affecting their mental health, and the people who care for them.

 This leaflet provides information, not advice.

 The content in this leaflet is provided for general information only.
 It is not intended to, and does not, mount to advice which you should rely on.
 It is not in any way an alternative to specific advice.